Facilities

 How can you use UWWBIC?

-The MRI scanner, mock-scanner and testing rooms can be booked via Calpendo, our online booking system.
-UWWBIC facilities can be used by any scientist from UEA or partner institution, subject to approval by the UWWBIC management committee.
-To use the MRI scanner, you’ll need to present your science at a UWWBIC project meeting.
-If you’d like to use our facilities please contact Will Penny or Jon Brooks or email Nikki Morris the UWWBIC Administrator.
+To use the MRI scanner, you’ll need to present your research at a UWWBIC project meeting.
+If you’d like to use our facilities please contact Will Penny or Mark Terry.

 Adjacent Labs